Everybody Wants to Rule the World: Background and release

 "Everybody Wants to Rule the World" was written by Roland Orzabal, Ian Stanley and Chris Hughes, and produced by Hughes.
 The song was a "last-minute" addition during recording sessions of Songs from the Big Chair (1985).
 The decision to include the song in the album came after Orzabal played two chords on his acoustic guitar for Hughes.
 It was recorded in two weeks and added as the final track on the album.
 According to Orzabal, the final line in the song's chorus, originally written as "Everybody wants to go to war", contributed to his indifference towards the track.

 In an interview with Mix magazine, Hughes said that "as a piece of recording history, [the song is] bland as hell".
 Orzabal's unimpressed reaction to the track during their songwriting sessions prompted Hughes to convince him to record it, in a calculated effort to garner American chart success.
 After completing their sessions at 6 p.m., they would spend an hour reviewing each recording many times; this helped Orzabal to create the song's guitar figure and change its title.
 Orzabal acknowledged that the shuffle beat used in the song was "alien" to their way of writing music, stating it was "jolly rather than square and rigid in the manner of "Shout", but it continued the process of becoming more extrovert."
+In a 2025 podcast, Orzabal stated that the basic rhythm track had been inspired in part by Simple Minds' "Waterfront" and in part by Linx's 1981 hit "Throw Away the Key".
 Curt Smith, the song's lead singer, said the themes were "quite serious – it's about everybody wanting power, about warfare and the misery it causes."

 "Everybody Wants to Rule the World" was first released on 22 March 1985 through Phonogram, Mercury and Vertigo Records as the third single from Songs from the Big Chair.
 The song was released for sale (as a 7-inch, 10-inch and 12-inch vinyl set) which included its B-side, interviews from the band and different versions of the song.
-To accommodate the vinyl release, a CD video set was also distributed and included the song's music video along audios of bonus tracks.
+To accommodate the vinyl release, a CD video set was also distributed and included the song's music video along with audios of bonus tracks.